ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/dashboard.md

 # Navigating the dashboard

-The FASTdrive web application dashboard contains your recent files, shortcuts, tutorials, and helpful links all in one place.
+The FastDrive web application dashboard contains your recent files, shortcuts, tutorials, and helpful links all in one place.

 ## Recent Files